jbelke/gotelemetry_agent/README.md

 ## Quickstart

 If you want to use the Agent in conjunction with an existing plugin, all you need to do is write a configuration file, compile the Agent for your platform, and deploy both to a location that has access to the resources from which you want to pull data.
+Binaries for common platforms are available in the `bin` folder as well.

 ```yaml
 accounts: